erskingardner/nostr-ignition/new46.md

 ## Terminology

-### Local keypair

-A local public and private key-pair used to encrypt content and communicate with the remote signer.
+-   **Local keypair**: A local public and private key-pair used to encrypt content and communicate with the remote signer.

-### Remote pubkey

-The public key that the user wants to sign as.
+-   **Remote pubkey**: The public key that the user wants to sign as.
 The remote signer has control of the private key that matches this public key.

 ## The flow